danmayer/todo-rails4-angularjs/README.md

 * profile setup
   * home country
   * default currency
+* improved design and UX
+* guest account creation flow (create a whole trip and calculations as a guest and then create account)
+* Start building out Rspec tests
+* preload countries and cities
+* autofill cities on typing
 * trip sharing (private, restricted, public)
 * collaborators (trip editors)
-* preload countries and cities
-* autofill cities on typing
-* guest account creation flow (create a whole trip and calculations as a guest and then create account)
-* Start building out Rspec tests
-* rename destination options as it conflicts with activemodel::serializer
-* fix deletion from associated costs

 # Showcase of Rails 4 and AngularJS integration